LearnDSML/blog/_posts/2020-06-17-Recommendation-Engines-Explained.md

 # Overview

 Have you ever wondered how Netflix suggests movies to you based on the movies you have already watched?
 Or how does an e-commerce websites display options such as "Frequently Bought Together"?

 They may look relatively simple options but behind the scenes, a complex statistical algorithm executes in order to predict these recommendations.
 Such systems are called Recommender Systems, Recommendation Systems, or Recommendation Engines.

 A Recommender System is one of the most famous applications of Data science and Machine learning.

 There are basically three types of recommender systems explained in this notebook -

-Demographic filtering (Simple Recommender) Content-Based Filtering
+- Demographic filtering (Simple Recommender)
+- Content-Based Filtering
-Collaborative Filtering
+- Collaborative Filtering

 # Recommendation Engines

-Three main braches of recommenders
+Three main categories of recommenders

 - Knowledge Based Recommendations
 - Collaborative Filtering Based Recommendations